dngvbngc/FlashCards/README.md

 # FlashCards-WebAPI

 ## Distinctiveness and Complexity:
 This web application is my capstone submission for **CS50’s Web Programming with Python and JavaScript**.
-Built using the Django Web Framework, SQLite, and Bootstrap, this is a FlashCards application for learners of memory-intensive subjects such as foreign languages.
+Built using the **Django Web Framework**, **SQLite**, and **Bootstrap**, this is a FlashCards application for learners of memory-intensive subjects such as foreign languages.

 The application includes these main features: